 How is TUJ currently managing COVID-19 on campus?

 TUJ is following guidance from Japanese governmental agencies, the CDC, the WHO, and our partner institutions in Japan regarding hygiene, social distancing and other issues.
 Additional cleaning services are conducted on campus.
 The health and safety of our students, faculty and staff are of utmost importance.
-There have been no confirmed cases of COVID-19 among TUJ students, faculty, and staff, and no known contact between infected persons and the university community.

 How is TUJ monitoring the COVID-19 situation around the globe?